codescalers/kubecloud/backend/README.md

 This allows you to override specific settings without modifying the configuration file.

 ## API Documentation

 The backend APIs is defined using **Swagger (OpenAPI)** and can be viewed or tested using **Postman collections**.

 ### Swagger (OpenAPI)

-The OpenAPI definition file is located at [docs/swagger.yaml](docs/swagger.yaml)
+The OpenAPI definition file is located at [docs/swagger/swagger.yaml](docs//swagger/swagger.yaml)

 You can open it directly in a Swagger UI at [`http://localhost:8080/swagger/index.html`](http://localhost:8080/swagger/index.html) to browse and test endpoints interactively.

+> **Note:** The URL can be changed according to your backend configuration.
+Replace `localhost:8080` with your actual backend host and port.

 ### Postman Collection

-A ready-to-use Postman collection is available at [../postman/kubecloud_collection.json](../postman/kubecloud_collection.json)
+A ready-to-use Postman collection is available at [docs/postman/myceliumcloud_collection.json](docs/postman/myceliumcloud_collection.json).

 This collection contains all API endpoints, parameters, and sample request/response bodies generated from the Swagger file.